rebecavalverde/help-docs/docs/en/editor/insertMode.md

 If you are editing an unpitched part, you can choose the notehead to apply to the note to be inserted:
 ![Notehead in insert mode](/help/assets/img/editor/insertMode-notehead.gif)

+When using the insert mode, [you can also insert extra rests at the location of your cursor](/help/en/music-notation-software/insert-rest.html).